 To salvage his credibility in the ANC and the trade union movement, he apologised on national radio.

 "I regret it because it is an excessive price in the sea of poverty.
 I belong to a community and it was one of those moments when I was blind-sighted," he said.

-His elevation to the deputy leadership of the ANC means he will be South Africa's next deputy president - a step closer to fulfilling his long-held ambition of becoming president, an ambition that Mr Mandela thwarted in 1994 when, under pressure from his ANC colleagues, he chose the more senior Thabo Mbeki as his deputy.
+Mr Mandela thwarted Mr Ramaphosa's presidential ambitions in 1994 when, under pressure from his ANC colleagues, he chose the more senior Thabo Mbeki as his deputy.

 At the time, Mr Mandela's former doctor and businessman, Nthatho Motlana, said that Mr Ramaphosa - then only in his 40s - had age on his side, that he should move into business and return to the political frontline at a later stage.

-More than 15 years later, this is exactly was Mr Ramaphosa has done to the delight of his allies who see him as the ANC's prodigal son.
+More than 20 years later, this is exactly what the suave and urbane Mr Ramaphosa did to the delight of his allies, who see him as the ANC's prodigal son.

 He proved victorious in the May election despite facing a serious challenge from Zuma allies in the ANC - and an electorate that is getting increasingly fed up of corruption scandals, a sluggish economy, an unemployment rate of 27% and frequent electricity blackouts.

 Indeed, Mr Ramaphosa said during a victory speech in Johannesburg that the party's lowest ever score of 58% was due to voters expressing their frustration.